 The dumbbell deadlift is designed to strengthen your legs and your back.
 Specifically, you will feel your glutes working, along with your quads and hamstrings.
 The stiff-legged dumbbell deadlift will place more emphasis on your hamstrings.

 To really ensure you're working your muscles as hard as possible, choose a heavy weight that you are comfortable with.
 You will not be able to lift as much with dumbbells as you can with a barbell.
 You should bear this in mind when choosing your weights.

-In this tutorial and related video, I’ll show you the proper technique of the exercise, so you can complete it with confidence and safety.
+In this tutorial and related video, we'll show you the proper technique of the exercise, so you can complete it with confidence and safety.
 Completing the exercise properly will mean the best results for you, while avoiding the potential of injury.

 - Step 2: Bend down and position the dumbbells on each side of you.
 The grip should be in line with the middle of your foot.
 This will ensure the weight is distributed evenly through the center of your foot.

 - Step 3: You now need to assume the starting position.
-For this grasp the dumbbells in each hand and lower your bottom to the floor while raising your chest.
+For this, grasp the dumbbells in each hand and lower your bottom to the floor while raising your chest.
 Your thighs should be parallel to the floor and your back angled upward.

 - Step 4: The weights will almost be coming off the floor at this point.
 Now you simply need to push down through your feet and move into a standing position.
-Your arms remain straight and will now be at your sides; just below your waist.
+Your arms remain straight and will now be at your sides, just below your waist.
 Squeeze your glutes as you straighten and grip the weights tightly.

 - Step 5: Slowly lower your body back down to the starting position by bending your knees; the dumbbells should just touch the ground.
 Take a deep breath and push back up again.

 - Step 6: The stiff leg deadlift has a different starting position.
-The dumbbells need to be in front of your feet; one dumbbell over each foot.
+The dumbbells need to be in front of your feet, one dumbbell over each foot.
 Your legs are only slightly bent for this starting position; your back should be flat and you should feel the tension in your hamstrings.

 - Step 7: Take a deep breath and slowly move into a standing position.
-Again, move slowly down but ensure your knees bent just a little; your legs should be nearly straight; 15 or 20 degrees is perfect.
+Again, move slowly down but ensure your knees are bent just a little; your legs should be nearly straight; 15 or 20 degrees is perfect.

 - Step 8: Repeat steps 3-7 for the prescribed number of reps.